OpenDSA/OpenDSA/RST/en/Glossary.rst

       possibly with associated information, that is primarily defined in terms of the conditions that the automata may transition from its present state to another state.
+      This type of state is generally represented by a node in the graph that represents the automata.

    State Machine
       Synonym for :term:`finite automata`.